 Sativa Strains

-Sativa strains are known for their uplifting and energizing effects, making them a popular choice for daytime use.
-They usually contain higher levels of THC and are often preferred by those looking to enhance creativity or focus.
+Sativa strains deliver uplifting and energizing effects, making people choose them for daytime use.
+They usually contain higher THC levels and appeal to those who want to enhance creativity or focus.
 Sativa plants are taller with narrow leaves.

 Some popular Sativa strains include: